West Malaysia and Borneo Tour

 Day 1 - Kuala Lumpur - arrival and orientation tour

-Our tour starts with a lunchtime check in to our small, boutique-style hotel situated in the heart of the Kuala Lumpur’s Chinatown.
+Our tour starts with a lunchtime check-in to our small, boutique-style hotel situated in the heart of Kuala Lumpur’s Chinatown.
 Time to relax after your flight before stretching your legs with a brief orientation tour followed by a local-style welcome dinner.

 Airport transfers are included with the flights package

 Overnight: Kuala Lumpur Transport: Walk, Meals: D,